Qazeer/InfoSec-Notes/Windows/Local_privilege_escalation.md

 PrintSpoofer.exe [-i] -c "<cmd.exe | powershell.exe | BINARY_PATH | cmd.exe COMMAND_LINE_ARGUMENTS | ...>"
 ```

-### Administrator to SYSTEM
+### Local administrator to NT AUTHORITY\SYSTEM

-The `NT AUTHORITY\ SYSTEM` account and the members of the `Administrators`
-local group have the same file privileges, but they have different functions.
-The system account is used by the operating system and by services that run
+The `LocalSystem` account (associated with the `NT AUTHORITY\SYSTEM` `SID`) is
+used by the operating system and by services that run under Windows.
+It is an
-under Windows.
-It is an internal account, does not show up in User Manager,
+internal account, which does not show up in User Manager and cannot be added to
-cannot be added to any groups, and cannot have user rights assigned to it.
-The system account is needed by tools that make us of Debug Privilege
-(such as `mimikatz`) which allows someone to debug a process that they wouldn’t
-otherwise have access to.
+any security groups.
+Executing code under the `LocalSystem` account may be
+needed in some circumstances (for example to leverage specific privileges
+associated with the `LocalSystem` account, such as the `SeTcbPrivilege`
+privilege).

-The `PsExec` Microsoft signed tool can be used to elevate to system privilege
+The `PsExec` Microsoft signed tool can be used to elevate to `LocalSystem`
-from an administrator account:
+from an administrator account (through a Windows service):

 ```
 # -s   Run the remote process in the System account.